 We remain committed to the majority of the strategies used last year and still believe in the importance of improving literacy rates, parental engagement and enriching opportunities.

-However, outcomes last year necessitate that this year in tandem with those actions, there are a number of additional strategies we must implement in order to ensure we provide our pupil premium students with the best possible life chances.
+However, there are a number of additional strategies we must implement in order to ensure we provide our pupil premium students with the best possible life chances.
 They include: